SaffronCode/Adobe-Air-Assistant/README.md

 Well, you are in a right place!

 The Adobe Air Assistant is a stand alone desktop application that helps you to update your current app.xml file without pain!
-It also adds some importand permission and required Adobe Air tags to your manifest automaticaly.
+It also adds some important permission and required Adobe Air tags to your manifest automatically.
 And also,
-You can use the Adobe Air Assistant to gererate your App icons in any sizes that you could need to.
+You can use the Adobe Air Assistant to generate your App icons in any sizes that you could need to.

 <p  align="center"><a href="https://github.com/SaffronCode/Adobe-Air-Assistant/raw/master/build/AppGenerator.air">So Download The Application And Forget The Painfull Manifest Injection Process!</a></p>